-The palace is one of Florence's must see sites, a truly wonderful experience.
+The Pitti Palace is a must visit attractions with 3 days in Florence.
 To visit the Pitti Palace is to immerse yourself in beauty and history.
 The palace is an incredibly unique combination of splendor, in situ art collections, and beautiful gardens.

 The gardens are laid out in the Italian style, with beautifully worn Renaissance statues and fountains.
 The Rococo Kaffeehaus is on the eastern edge of the gardens, and its terrace is the perfect viewing point.

 The famous Fountain dell’Oceano and the Bathing Venus were sculpted by the underrated artist Giambologna, whose statues grace the Bargello Museum and the Piazza della Signoria.

 The Grotto Grande, also known as the Buontalenti Grotto’s, is a fascinating place.
 In 16th century Tuscany, it was the fashion to build decorative grottos reconstructing natural caves.

 The grotto once had a fresco by Michelangelo (now in the Accademia) and has copies of his four slaves.

 Click here to pre-book a skip the line ticket to the Boboli Gardens.